topkoong/event-scheduling-app/README.md

 This is a simple event scheduling app created by Theerut Foongkiatcharoen.
-You can filter your event schedule by month, week, day, and agenda.
+You can filter your event schedule by month, week, day, and agenda view.

 ### Starting point
 1. Fork or clone this repository